General Dental Services in

 Our comfortable office environment allows you to relax as we take care of your dental needs.
-Whether you simply need a cleaning or a crown, or want to enhance your smile with Cosmetic Dentistry, we are here to take care of you!
-Dr. Wu and Dr. Santamaria offer a wide range of dental services including:
+Whether you simply need a cleaning or a crown or other restorative services, want to enhance your smile with Cosmetic Dentistry, or address sensitive teeth, we are here to take care of you!

 Restorative & General Dentistry

 Emerson Dental provides restorative dentistry in Westford and Bedford, MA.
 Call 978-399-0017 to learn more and schedule your appointment.

 When a tooth has suffered damage due to decay or dental trauma, we use restorative treatments to restore its strength, function, and appearance.
 Our doctors take a biomimetic approach to restorations, which involves removing as little of the tooth structure as possible and reconstructing it to emulate the natural biomechanical function and form of your tooth.
 Biomimetic dentistry is conservative in that it preserves more of the tooth than traditional dental treatments, but it’s also a modern approach that utilizes the latest dental technology and techniques.

 Frequently Asked Questions About Restorative Dentistry

 Restorative dentistry is any procedure that replaces missing teeth or repairs damaged teeth.
 Common restorative procedures include dental fillings, crowns, bridges, inlays, onlays, dental implants, and dentures.

 Composite fillings are generally considered the best material for filling teeth.
 Unlike amalgam fillings, which are made from metal, composite fillings are white, so they blend in with the rest of your tooth.
 Today’s composite fillings are strong and durable, lasting many years with good oral hygiene practices.

 What will happen if a cavity is left untreated?